-Over the years, I’ve learned a couples of things about myself:
+Over the years, I’ve learned a couple of things about myself:

 1. I’m really well organized in my head (but not my desk).